joecanas/applicado/README.md

 Listings of job openings for all users will be paginated vs. displayed in a continuous static or infinite scroll.

-Pagination will be configurable within the application code, vs. user-customizeable within the browser.
+Pagination will be configurable within the application code, vs. user-customizable within the browser.

 There won't be a search option to find specific jobs by, e.g., keyword, phrase or employer.